 Work-in-Progress Presentation to all your peers, advisors, and, if possible, a wider audience with feedback given in Plus-Delta

-mode or, time permitting, through more extended Q&A periods.
+mode and, time permitting, through more extended Q&A periods.

 After session 10